The Complete Guide to Middle-earth: The Complete Guide to Middle-earth

 The Complete Guide to Middle-earth, published in 1978 was a major expansion of A Guide to Middle-earth, at almost twice its length, with coverage of The Silmarillion, which came out in 1977.
 However, as it does not include information on post-Silmarillion material (i.e. Unfinished Tales and the history of composition series The History of Middle-earth), the 1978 edition contains some assertions supported by later publications, and some that are contradicted.
 For example, the Star of Elendil jewel (the Elendilmir) is identified with the Star of the Dúnedain given to Samwise Gamgee, something refuted by Christopher Tolkien.
-On the other hand, Foster proposes that Gandalf and Olórin are one and the same – confirmed in Unfinished Tales.
+On the other hand, Foster proposes that Gandalf and Olórin are one and the same; this is stated directly by Gandalf in The Two Towers.

 A revised edition (ISBN 0-345-44976-2) was published in 2001, in time for Peter Jackson's The Lord of the Rings film trilogy.

 A new hardback edition illustrated by Ted Nasmith, including standard and slipcased versions, was released in September 2022.

 Reception

-The Complete Guide to Middle-earth is widely recognised as an excellent reference book on Middle-earth.
-Christopher Tolkien has commended it himself as an "admirable work of reference".
+Early editions of The Complete Guide to Middle-earth have been widely recognised as providing an excellent reference on Middle-earth.
 Lester del Rey praised the 1971 version for covering "literally everything you wanted to know about Middle Earth and were unable to discover before."
-Three decades later, in 2002, Charles W. Nelson wrote that all the revisions of the guides were helpful for Tolkien students and enthusiasts, each new edition being a noticeable improvement over the older ones in terms of comprehensiveness.
-While noting that the work still suffers from minor inconsistencies, he praised most entries for being comprehensive, and the structure for being well organized, with useful indexes and appendices.
+Christopher Tolkien commended it in 1980 as an "admirable work of reference". in 2002, Charles W. Nelson, author of A Tolkien Bestiary, wrote that the guide was helpful for Tolkien students and enthusiasts, each new edition being a noticeable improvement over its predecessors in terms of comprehensiveness.

-Adam Roberts, writing in The Times, calls the revised edition disappointing and "woefully outdated" in the face of the wealth of information on Tolkien now available on the Internet.
+Dissenting, Adam Roberts, writing in The Times in 2022, calls the revised edition disappointing and "woefully outdated" in the face of the wealth of information on Tolkien now available on the Internet.